jdriscoll/jdriscoll.github.com/pages/code_at_makalu.markdown

 ### External Dependencies Are Expensive

 The developer community has greatly benefited from the availability of reusable code on the internet.
 We should try to remain aware, however, that every external dependency we add to a project has a cost.
 There is cost in learning to use a new, possibly poorly documented, API.
 There is also a cost in having to update both the new library and it's own dependencies.
-This is especially true on iOS where we can not control the deployment platform and a update that breaks a 3rd-party library can mean a lot of work and wasted time.
+This is especially true on iOS where we can not control the deployment platform.
+An OS update that breaks a 3rd-party library can mean a lot of extra work and wasted time.
 I'm not championing re-inventing the wheel every time.
 I just suggest we always weigh the pros and cons of an in-house implementation and/or using an official lower-level API to accomplish the same task.

 ## GitHub, Branching and Pull Requests